 Overcome Negative Thoughts in Cognitive Behavioral Therapy in Yakima, Washington or Florida

-Remember that overthinking isn’t your fault.
+Remember that experiencing intrusive thoughts or overthinking isn’t your fault.
 You never asked for negative thoughts to intrude on your peace.
 Acknowledge, however, that you’re allowed to have thoughts you disagree with or know are untrue.
 Give yourself a chance to recognize and change negative and intrusive thoughts.
 Reach out to Susan Delia, LICSW, for counseling, care, guidance, and support in a safe space that empowers you to reframe your thoughts logically at your own pace.
 Working together with a therapist will help you figure out how to redirect obsessive thoughts that dwell on anxieties and traumas.
 Then, you can have more balanced thinking patterns conducive to enhancing mental, emotional, behavioral, and social health and achieving your goals of living less distressed in the future.
 Cognitive behavioral therapy for anxiety in particular can be effective in helping you overcome intrusive and anxious thoughts.

-Delia Counseling Services provides quality therapy for individual adults and teens 13 years and older who are dealing with change, struggling with anxiety, depression, grief and loss, relationship concerns, and life transitions.
-We serve CBT therapy clients online in Florida and online and in-person in Yakima, Washington area including zip codes 98902 and 98901 and beyond.
+Delia Counseling Services provides quality CBT (Cognitive Behavioral Therapy) for anxiety, depression, grief and loss, relationship concerns, and life transitions.
+Susan Delia serves Cognitive Behavioral Therapy clients online in Florida and online and in-person in the Yakima, Washington area, including zip codes 98902 and 98901 and beyond.